HunterKane/Project-10---Backtesting-Investment-Strategy-/README.md

 __More Complex Strategies & Backtesting vs. Fitting__:
-- Try to find a strategy that outperforms our buy and hold strategy **Note: Backtesting is performed on historical data available / Fitting follows the system's logic in a live market
+- Try to find a strategy that outperforms our buy and hold strategy
+- **Note: Backtesting is performed on historical data available / Fitting follows the system's logic in a live market

+__Conclusion from Fitting testing__:

+- Even if a strategy seems to outperform the basic Strategy, the following issues need to be considered/analyzed as well:
+- Backtesting Vs. Fitting -> Was the strategy fitted and optimized on historical data?
+Forward testing is required
+- Transaction Costs -> Chaning positions trigger cost.
+Include costs.
+- Tax efffects -> Changing positions can trigger tax payments.
+Include tax.